Robust Confidence Bands for Stochastic Processes Using Simulation: Robust MIP

-Algorithm \ref{alg:bisection} requires solving \eqref{robust_counterpart} $\Bar{N}K$ times in total to estimate $\Gamma^\star$, where $\Bar{N}$ is the maximum number of iterations.
-Upon estimating $\Gamma^\star$, we solve the robust problem once more to obtain the confidence band.
-For the experiments in the next section, the total run time of this procedure is only a few seconds when $n \leq 500$ at the 1\% optimality gap criterion, making it a practical approach.
+Algorithm \ref{alg:bisection} requires solving \eqref{robust_counterpart} $\Bar{N}K$ times in total to estimate $\Gamma^\star_n$.
+Upon estimating $\Gamma^\star_n$, we solve the robust problem once more to obtain the confidence band.
+In the case study in Section \ref{sec:case_study_VAR}, the total run time is only a few seconds when $n \leq 500$ at the 1\% optimality gap criterion.
 Nevertheless, for a potential speed-up, we observe the following. \begin{rmk} The feasible set of \eqref{robust_counterpart} is decreasing in $\Gamma$. \end{rmk} This implies that for a fixed partition of $n$ sample paths, the confidence band obtained by solving \eqref{robust_counterpart} using $\Gamma_2$ is a feasible solution for \eqref{robust_counterpart} that uses $\Gamma_1$ for any $\Gamma_2 \geq \Gamma_1$.
 Therefore, solutions can be stored and used as feasible warm-starts throughout Algorithm \ref{alg:bisection} wherever applicable.